lwanger/cooked_input/docs/tutorial.rst

 That's a lot of code to handle the simplest of inputs.
 This boiler plate code is replicated and expanded for each input from the command line.
-Just think of how much code you would need to get and validate a new password from a user -- making sure the input is hidden, doesn't match the previous password, and the password is at least 8 characters long, with at least 2 upper case letter, 2 punctuation marks, 1 number, doesn't use the characters '[', ']', or '&', and exits after 3 failed attempts.
+Just think of how much code you would need to get and validate a new password from a user -- making sure the input is hidden, doesn't match the previous password, is at least 8 characters long, has at least 2 upper case letters, has at least 2 punctuation marks, has at least 1 number, doesn't use the characters '[', ']', or '&', and exits after 3 failed attempts.

-The purpose of the cooked_input library is to make it easier to get command line input from the user.
+The purpose of the cooked_input module is to make it easier to get command line input from the user.
 It takes care of cleaning, converting, and validating the input.
 It also helps put together the prompt message and error messages.
 In cooked_input, safely getting the value from the user in the guessing game becomes::